gplcart/gplcart/README.md

 ## WARNING.
 Dev branch in not for production.
 Please wait until the release of 1.X ##

 ## About ##
 GPLCart is an open source e-commerce platform based on the classical LAMP stack (Linux+ Apache+Mysql+PHP).
-It's a free, simple, modern and extensible solution that allows you to build online shops fast and easy.
+It's free, simple and extensible solution that allows you to build online shops fast and easy.
 GplCart is not a fork of an existing software.
 It's completely unique, made "with blood, sweat and tears" from the scratch.

 ## Requirements ##